ngol0/ngol0.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 I am currently a research intern working on 3D surface reconstruction under the supervision of [Dr. Jiancheng (JC) Yang](https://jiancheng-yang.com/) at Aalto University.
-My research interests include **3D Computer Vision** and **AI for Science & Health**, particularly in the field of Human-AI Collaboration and Medical Image Processing.
+My research interests lie at the intersection of **2D/3D Computer Vision** and **AI for Science & Health**, with a particular focus on Human-AI Collaboration and Medical Image Processing.

 Previously, I was mentored by [Dr. Giacomo Tarroni](https://www.citystgeorges.ac.uk/about/people/academics/giacomo-tarroni) at CitAI Research Centre, where I worked on VLM-guided methods for dataset partitioning in federated computer vision pipelines.